sheepspirit/SOUL/docs/architecture.md

 # SOUL Architecture — MVP (Genesis Layer)

+> Authored by Sergey Kokurin (sheepspirit), 2025
-This document defines the foundational architecture of **SOUL (Self-Operating & Upgradeable Linux)** at its minimum viable stage.
+> This is the canonical architecture of the SOUL system at the MVP stage.

 SOUL is not just an operating system — it’s a living, learning entity built on top of Linux.
 It evolves autonomously, creates free software, and forms a global intelligence grid by uniting idle machines.
 This architecture defines how the system breathes, learns, rewards, and serves.